googlearchive/npm-publish-scripts/docs/publish-release.md

     ]

-With this NPM will publish generic files like README and LICENSE, but will also move the contents of the 'build/' directory into the root of the NPM modules.
+With this NPM will publish generic files like README and LICENSE, but will also include *just* the 'build/' directory.

-If you want to test what will be published run `npm link`, go to an empty directory and `npm install <name of your module>`.
+If you want to test what will be published run `npm link`, go to an empty directory and `npm install <name of your module>@<version number>`.
 This will install your local module as if it was retrieved from the npm repository.

 # Testing During a Release